AmrElsayyad/makefile-tutorial/EX022 - Functions/README.md

 ```

 ### Pattern Substitution
-$(patsubst pattern,replacement,text) does the following:
+`$(patsubst pattern,replacement,text)` does the following:
 > "Finds whitespace-separated words in text that match pattern and replaces them with replacement.
-Here pattern may contain a ‘%’ which acts as a wildcard, matching any number of any characters within a word.
-If replacement also contains a ‘%’, the ‘%’ is replaced by the text that matched the ‘%’ in pattern.
-Only the first ‘%’ in the pattern and replacement is treated this way; any subsequent ‘%’ is unchanged."
-(GNU docs)
+Here pattern may contain a `%` which acts as a wildcard, matching any number of any characters within a word.
+If replacement also contains a `%`, the `%` is replaced by the text that matched the `%` in pattern.
+Only the first `%` in the pattern and replacement is treated this way; any subsequent `%` is unchanged." -- GNU docs

 The substitution reference `$(text:pattern=replacement)` is a shorthand for this.